 The point she is TRYING to make is that the mask causes less air circulation in front of her face.
 And yeah, it’s true, there is less circulation of air right in front of your nostrils and mouth when you’re wearing one of these masks or face coverings.

 But does it obstruct airflow into and out of your nostrils and mouth?
 This is like asking if you go to the beach and leave the beach with sand in between your toes, is there less sand on the beach?
 Technically, yeah, but it isn’t essential.
 Here’s why it doesn’t obstruct airflow in and out of your lungs.
 It’s because the air passes freely in the areas around your mask.

 As long as the mask is not too tight on your face and as long as the mask is not too thick, it’s not going to obstruct airflow in and out of your lungs.
 But if you’re correctly wearing a proper mask, you should not get that feeling, no matter what underlying medical condition someone has.

 So it’s worth trying different types of masks and adjusting the fit of the mask if you feel like it’s impacting your breathing.
 A mask like the one I’m holding here has essentially 0 impacts on airflow in and out of your lungs, as long as it’s not too snug on your face.
 And that part of the purpose of having the wire in these masks is to conform to your face and allow air to flow around the mask.

-Yes there are different types of face masks, and some have more fabric than others, but as long as it’s not so tight as to compress your nostrils or lips, it’s not going to obstruct airflow.
+Yes, there are different types of face masks, and some have more fabric than others, but as long as it’s not so tight as to compress your nostrils or lips, it’s not going to obstruct airflow.

-Dr. Mike Hansen, MD
+Doctor Mike Hansen, MD

 Internal Medicine | Pulmonary Disease | Critical Care Medicine